-All images via Luxigon
+All renderings via Luxigon

 Just before the 15th anniversary of the 9/11 attacks, plans to build a performing arts center at the World Trade Center site are moving full speed ahead.
 Propelled by a $75 million dollar donation from billionaire Ronald O. Perelman in June, officials recently revealed the new design of the complex, and announced singer Barbra Streisand’s election as the chairwoman of the board on Thursday.